Doc671/MarbleBot/README.md

 # MarbleBot
 MarbleBot is a Discord bot created by Doc671#1965 for several Algodoo marble race servers.
-It currently runs on .NET Core 3.1 and Discord.NET 2.2.
+It currently runs on .NET 5.0 and Discord.NET 2.2.

 Check the wiki for command information: [https://github.com/Doc671/MarbleBot/wiki](https://github.com/Doc671/MarbleBot/wiki)